My role as a therapist is to facilitate change by providing you with the tools you need to live a life that reflects your deepest held values.

 During our sessions, we will develop a plan that clearly lays out what steps to take in order to reach your treatment goals.
 I will also guide you in the process of learning to tolerate the difficult feelings that will arise during the process.
 While structured, our sessions will feel collaborative and dynamic.
 In between sessions, I may provide you with the task of observing your own behavior, testing out new skills, and keeping track of what worked or didn’t work.
 If you have issues that require a more creative approach, I offer a wide range of therapeutic interventions, including community-based exposures, home visits, educational meetings with loved ones, and coaching outside of our sessions.

-I work best with individuals who are willing to invest in the process as well as do the necessary practice in between sessions to master the skills.
+I work best with individuals who have trust in the process and are willing to do the challenging work in between sessions to master the skills.
 I am open to all cultural backgrounds and work particularly well with individuals who identify with feeling “stuck between cultures”.

 Feel free to message me directly with any questions you may have.